lrobins1/crowd_counting/docs/source/new_train.rst

 Folder structure
 ******************
-To ensure a smooth runnig of all the function during the process, the folder containing the images should be organised as the folowing structure.
+To ensure a smooth runnig of all the functions during the process, the folder containing the images should be organised as the following structure.
-The images should have the format .jpeg or .png, and the ground_truth should have the .mat format.
+The images should have the format .jpg or .png, and the ground truth should have the .mat format.
-The .mat files can be generated based on the images by using this `Matlab script <https://github.com/princenarula222/Crowd_Annotation>`_
+The .mat files can be generated based on images by using this `Matlab script <https://github.com/princenarula222/Crowd_Annotation>`_

 | Project
 | ├── images